AmritAnand-2003/URL-Shortener/README.md

 ## 🎯 Future Improvements

 - **🔍 Analytics Dashboard**: Track usage statistics for each shortened URL.
-- **📊 Access Statistics**: Show how often each URL has been accessed.
 - **🔒 Authentication**: Add user accounts for personalized URL management.

 ---